Cologne hostage crisis: Police arrival and first escapes

 A SEK unit of fifty officers arrived at the scene shortly after.
 The gunman opened communications with police via the built-in car phone of the bus.
 Bor, still claiming to be a member of the Russian mafia, made immediate requests for a Russian translator.
 Despite getting a clean view of the gunman during the phone talks, SEK decided against shooting the hostage taker from a distance.
 The officers had been informed that the gunman was wearing a checkered shirt and jeans, due to which believed the masked man in military gear was a second assailant.
 Team leader Volker Lange thus reasoned that they would need to kill both gunmen at the same time to ensure the safety of hostages.
 This meant that they would not make use of their firearms until they could either confirm only one gunman or if they saw both in the windshield, the only area that wasn't obscured, for a clear shot.
+Police marksmen remained in position on the roof of the Koelnmesse.

 Inside the bus, Bor had hung loose wiring around the front of the vehicle and around his own neck.
 He put a wire through the bindings of the hostages in the front and attached the wire to a box with red-blinking lights, claiming it was a motion-detecting bomb.
 He made a similar threat to police, claiming her would blow up the bus if police attempted to come close, holding wires in his hands to mimic a detonator.
 He repeatedly threatened to shoot hostages, forced the passengers to take pictures of him with a polaroid camera he provided, as "souvenirs" he claimed, and talked incessantly about seemingly personal anecdotes, including about the prior year's Cave of the Patriarchs massacre and a trip to Paris.
 Hostages said that they had serious difficulty understanding Bor since he always yelled when speaking and constantly mixed basic German and English, evidently holding little fluency in either language, though he would sometimes talk to himself in Russian.